-The smart cities project supports bridging silos of smart technologies – such as sensors, distributed intelligence and communications – by integrating technology and analytics to create cohesive engagement between citizens, businesses and the community.
-Visitors to the project will learn about the important role that citizens play in creating environments that are more interactive, empowering, efficient, livable and workable.
-Smart city components of the demonstration project include mobile applications, an educational kiosk, aerial vehicles, electric vehicle charging station, intelligent streetlights, leak detection technology and analytics.
+The smart cities project of Detroit aims to expand smart technologies like sensors, distributed communications, and intelligence.
+It has the idea of integrating analytics and technology to create cohesive engagement between businesses, communities, and citizens.
+This project will educate its visitors about the important role that citizens play in creating environments that are more workable, interactive, efficient, livable, and empowering.
+This smart city project consists of components like aerial vehicles, leak detection technology and analytics, an electric vehicle charging station, an educational kiosk, mobile applications, and intelligent streetlights.

-- DTE Insight – DTE Insight is an interactive phone app for customers with advanced meters, allowing them to manage their energy usage and receive details on when, where and how energy is being used.
+- DTE Insight- It’s an interactive phone app for customers with advanced meters.
+It allows them to manage their energy usage as well as receive details on how, when, and where the energy is being used.

-- Itron City App – The Itron City app allows citizens to report city issues when they spot them, such as graffiti, crime, street lights, plugged storm drains, outages, water leaks, pot holes, abandoned cars and more.
-This enables cities to be more efficient and save money by deputizing citizens to easily report issues.
+- Itron City App- This app allows citizens to report city issues like crime, streetlights, graffiti, water leaks, potholes, plugged storm drains, abandoned cars, and more.
+It allows the cities to be more systematic and also save money by deputizing the citizens to easily report common city issues.

-- Educational Kiosk – The educational kiosk allows employees and visitors to learn about smart cities and why they are important.
-With the kiosk’s interactive tools, users can test their smart city knowledge and build their own smart city using elements, such as streetlights, EV charging stations, leak sensors and more.
+- Educational Kiosk- It allows visitors and employees to learn about smart cities and why they are important.
+It provides interactive tools.
+Users can build their smart city using elements like leak sensors, streetlights, EV charging stations, etc.

-- Unmanned Aerial Vehicles – Commonly referred to as “drones” or “remotely piloted aircrafts,” unmanned aerial vehicles have the ability to visually inspect city- or utility-owned assets, such as downed power lines, solar panels or fires and relay a video feed to control centers on the ground.
+- Unmanned Aerial Vehicles- These vehicles are also referred to as drones or remotely piloted aircraft.
+These vehicles can visually inspect city- or utility-owned assets, like solar panels or fires, downed power lines, etc. These vehicles can also relay a video feed to control centers on the ground.

-- Intelligent Streetlights – Intelligent streetlights provide smart cities with the ability to remotely monitor, control and measure the performance of fixtures wirelessly, while maximizing energy and operational cost savings.
-Using a sensing approach to monitor equipment cycling and control behavior enhances system safety, environmental sustainability and service levels.
+- Intelligent Streetlights- These provide smart cities with the ability to remotely monitor, measure, and control the performance of fixtures wirelessly.
+They also maximize energy and operational cost savings.

-- Leak Detection – Globally, an average of more than 30 percent of water pumped through distribution systems is lost to leaks and theft.
-Leak detection technology provides valuable insights into the health of underground infrastructure and can have an immediate impact on conservation programs, revenue and profitability projections, and overall operational efficiency.
+- Leak detection- It provides valuable insights into the health of underground infrastructure plus it can also have an immediate impact on revenue and profitability projections, conservation programs, and overall operational efficiency.